JeringTech/KeyValueStore/ReadMe.md

 #### Managing Disk Space
 While `MixedStorageKVStore` performs [log compaction](log-compaction) periodically, data can only be so compact.
 So long as you're adding new records, the size of your data can grow boundlessly.
 Therefore, we recommend monitoring disk space the same way you would monitor memory or CPU usage.
-For example, if you're using an Azure VM, consider setting an alert for when disk space usage reaches a certain percentage.
+For example, if you're using a cloud VM, consider setting an alert for when disk space usage reaches a certain percentage.

 ## API
 ### MixedStorageKVStore<TKey, TValue>